top of page

 Being scarcely literate, she had to dictate her Book, and it’s the first known autobiography in English.
 A manuscript copy was found in 1934 and published both in Margery’s Norfolky Middle English and in modern translations.

-My own translation appeared in 1995, and the way it was marketed showed conflicting views of Margery’s life and character.
-The UK edition bore a pious artwork on its front cover; the US edition sported raspberry-coloured vulgarity, attracting the hurried hands of travellers at airports and railway stations.
-(It sold five times better than the UK edition.)
+My own translation appeared in 1995, and the way it was marketed reflected different sides of Margery’s life and character.
+The UK edition bore a pious artwork on its front cover; the US edition sported raspberry-coloured vulgarity.
+As if by way of compromise, the cover of the latest edition, published by Gracewing, shows drunken pilgrims in muted colours!
+(Margery travelled to distant shrines in very varied company.)

-I started my play 30 years ago as the task of translation came to an end, and Margery speaks in the play with even less inhibition than she does in the Book.
-She shares her visions with particular intensity.
+Margery shares her visions with particular intensity.
 Thus when the first act climaxes in midwife Margery delivering Christ and the second in her presence at the crucifixion we see and hear the total unquestioning involvement of her whole being.
 No birthing mother or crucified Christ appears onstage, so the power of her conviction must make them as real for the audience as they are for her.
-Premièring the play in March 2025, the Wells-next-the-Sea Theatre Society have risen to the challenge!
+Premièring the play in March 2025, the Wells-next-the-Sea Theatre Society rose to the challenge!

 The final act features Margery’s trial for blasphemy, turning especially on her claim to intimate relations with God.
 Set against this enormity is the poignancy of Margery’s dependence, for defence, on her senile husband, John, with his proneness to embarrassing spoonerisms.